 Andy Schiller offers private guitar lessons to students of any age or level.
-He has just relocated to Ann Arbor, MI, where he taught at Herb David Music from 1997-2000, and held a Professorship at Siena Heights University and Adrian College.
+He teaches in Ann Arbor, MI, where he taught at Herb David Music from 1997-2000, and held a Professorship at Siena Heights University and Adrian College.
 Several of the children Andy taught are professional musicians.
 For the third year in a row, he’s completed the Colorado Suzuki Institute in Beaver Creek Colorado.
 He takes this course every year to improve teaching skills and learn how to inspire young players.
 Andy is a registered Suzuki teacher.
 Here are his credentials.

 We grow prodigies!
 Andy can teach your child prolonged concentration, artistic expression, problem solving, and focus.
 His classes build character.
 As a wonderful side effect, your child will also learn to play the guitar like a dream come true.
 Before enrolling your child in guitar lessons at a local music shop, do your homework.
 Be certain to ask for qualifications, and insist that your teacher is able to read music.

 Lessons are offered on a weekly basis only, and students commit to the semester.
 Students who have tried the “every-other-week” approach have not achieved success.
-Andy does not teach “let’s try it and see” lessons.
+Andy does not teach “let’s try it and see” lessons, nor does he offer “first lesson free”.
+Instead, try coming to OZ music store the first Saturday of each month at 4 pm for Kids Open Stage, and hear some of Andy’s students perform.
+Once you hear them play in a supportive environment, you’ll want to join in.
 He also travels to student’s homes, as long as the lesson is at least one hour.

 The families in our community have made music a priority.
 Sports do teach some team-building skills, but studying music teaches your child much more valuable life-long skills.
 Please plan your semester carefully before enrolling your child in lessons.
 I now charge a $50 fee to change your lesson time mid-semester.